ondratu/formiko/README.rst

 There is not GtkSpell3 on NetBSD, which is need for next 1.3.x version.
 So you must use 1.2.x bug fix release.

+Installation process can be different for each BSD releases.
+It's about which Python release is default.
+By this, you can change ``pyXX`` to your right version.

 NetBSD use pkgsrc, so some binaries are stored in ``/usr/pkg/bin`` directory.
 Formiko call vim and gvim directly.
 If you want to use vim version with pkgsrc, you must fix ``VIM_PATH`` variable in ``formiko/vim.py`` file.